Help-to-Save savings scheme

 - A Government Gateway account (if you do not have one, you can create one as part of your application).

-If you do not have access to the internet, you can also set up an account by calling HMRC on 0300 322 7093.
+If you do not have access to the internet, we understand you can also set up an account by calling HMRC on their Help-to-Save helpline.

 You do not need to submit any paperwork.

 Once your account is opened you will receive a welcome pack from HMRC as well as the sort code and account number of your new Help-to-Save account.